 I was doing pretty well here at my mother's house, going through things but saying a polite "no" to owning them.
-Then the glassware came out - I've rarely met a glass I didn't like.
-But I did pretty well and managed to identify old glasses that would get the heave-ho when the new ones came home.
-Likewise the furniture - there was really only one piece I wanted.
-My father's bureau, described as a "campaign chest" - how cool is that?
+Then the glassware came out.
+I've rarely met a glass I didn't like.
+But I did pretty well and managed to identify glasses of mine that will get the heave-ho when the new ones come home.
+Likewise the furniture.
+There was really only one piece I wanted.
+My father's bureau, described as a "campaign chest"; how cool is that?

 But bit by bit, my pile got larger.
 And the longer I've stayed here and looked at the stuff my mother loved, the more these things from my past have seemed like potentially important parts of my future.
 Now I'm wondering what happened to the woman who hates stuff and is determined not to be weighed down by more possessions.

 You may find yourself in this situation, and here is what I suggest:

 1. Stop panicking.
 Because it never helps to panic.